 And more to the point, how did I end up here?

 I’m Emma.
-I’m a teacher and writer based in South-West France.
+I’m an English teacher and writer based in South-West France.
 I’ve always been an animal lover and my heart belongs to rescues.
 I’ve never had a dog that wasn’t.

 This is me with our family cocker spaniel.
 I’ve always loved cockers.
 If I could go with one breed, cockers would be it.
 American, English, working… I don’t care.
 That said, volunteering is a bit like experimenting in a library with a load of new book types.
 I’ve become a massive fan of wire-haired fox terriers (because they’re small and think they’re rottweilers, not unlike me) and I love big muttley types.
 Rotties are also fabulous, and I’m a beagle fan too.
 If it’s scruffy, I’ll love it.
 If it’s needy and vulnerable, I’ll love it.
 If it’s a bit shouty, I’ll love it.
 That goes for people too.

 Currently I have four dogs.
-That’s four of my own.
+That’s three of my own and one in foster.
 I also foster for the refuge from time to time.
-Last year, I had twelve little fosterees who stayed for a night or two until they found a home.
+Last year, I had seventeen little fosterees who stayed for a night or two until they found a home.
 Some make it through the week before they’re rehomed.
-That’s good because otherwise I’d end up keeping them.
+One great big lump has been here over a year, but it doesn’t always go like that.
 I often have a bathroom full of kittens during kitty season too.
-When I bring a dog home these days, I get a look from three of mine that says, ‘Oh no!’ and one of mine who says ‘Oh yes!’
+When I bring a dog home these days, I get a look from two of mine that says, ‘Oh no!’ and one of mine who says ‘Oh yes!’
 When I bring kitties home, I get a look from all four that says ‘Oh yes!’

 She likes to get dirty and thought she is small, she once chased a stag.
 She knows no fear.
 She’ll also do anything for a biscuit.
 Her heel is perfect if I have rawhide about my person.